iEna101/XBN_experiments/README.md

 # XBN_experiments
 This repository contains scripts for all experiments conducted in the thesis titled Explainable Bayesian networks: taxonomy, properties and approximation methods.
 This scripts requires the user to install the XBN package also developed in this thesis.
-The R package can be installed using devtools::install_github('iEna101/XBN')
+The R package can be installed using devtools::install_github('iEna101/XBN') and can be accessed at https://github.com/iEna101/XBN

 This work is submitted in partial fulfilment of the requirements of the degree PhD (Mathematical Statistics) in the Faculty of Economic and Management Sciences, University of Pretoria.